 Example: Acrylic (PMMA) Recycling

-It is possible to recycle certain types of acrylic and it is broken up into two main types, polymethyl acrylate (PMA) and polymethyl methacrylate (PMMA).
+Acrylic recycling is possible, it is broken up into two main types, polymethyl acrylate (PMA) and polymethyl methacrylate (PMMA)

 - Shower Doors